Zimpert/SAOnlineMart/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 For detailed guidelines, refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

-- Special thanks to the instructors and peers of the ITEHA module for their support and feedback.
+- Special thanks to the instructor and peers of the ITEHA3-B33 module for their support and feedback.
 - This project uses third-party libraries and frameworks.
 Refer to their respective documentation for more details.

 ---